 SECURE CAMPUS is implemented when the threat of violence or police action in the surrounding community requires precautionary measures to ensure the safety of staff and students.
-When a campus is in SECURE CAMPUS status, classroom instruction and/or activity may continue as long as all classroom and office doors are locked and all students and staff remain inside through the duration of the event.
-Outer gates and other entrance/ exit points can be closed (NOT LOCKED) to deter a potential perpetrator from entering school grounds.
+When a campus is in SECURE CAMPUS status, classroom instruction and/or activity should continue and all students and staff remain inside through the duration of the event, except for essential needs.
+Outer gates and other entrance/exit points can be closed (NOT LOCKED) to deter a potential perpetrator from entering school grounds.